jeremyqzt/CvsPy/docs/01-Why.md

 nice --adjustment=19 python ./test.py
 ```

-## How to cheat and overcome the speed barrier
+## Merging high and low

-Python provides a native way to link against `.so` from its `Ctypes` library, these are named `Dynamically Linked Libraries(DLLs)` and are free from the GIL.
+Python provides a native way to link against object files (`.so` or `Shared Object`) from its `Ctypes` library, these are named `Dynamically Linked Libraries(DLLs)` and are free from the GIL because python is not doing the `interpreting` of the code.
 Multiprocessing in python is quite reliant of this behavior as a DLL can launch its own threads and leverage the performance gains.
+Some of the more notable libraries (like `numpy`) leverage this!

 For interests sake, I've prepared a sample problem where we can explore this.
 There is a simple algorithm for finding prime numbers called the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes).
 I will implement the sieve in `C` using `openMP` for multiprocessing and also implement the same algorithm in Python and we can compare the difference.
 The code is in the appendix if there is any interest around it.